Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the verb 'Get' and the resource 'detailed information about a specific Datadog monitor by ID'.
-This is distinct from sibling tools like 'get-monitors' (plural, lists monitors) and 'update-monitor' (modifies), making the purpose unambiguous.
+The description uses the specific verb 'Get' and resource 'detailed information about a specific Datadog monitor by ID', clearly indicating that this tool retrieves details for a single monitor.
+It is distinct from sibling tools like get-monitors (list) and other get-* tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.